licht1stein/context-transient.el/README.md

 Easily create context-specific transient menus for Emacs.
 Context can be anything — buffer name, current git repo, current project etc. See examples.

 ## Example
+This is a menu  I get when pressing F6 while working on one of my projects:
 ![](./img/example-2.png)

 ## Usage